Research with Dr. Luc Paquette at the University of Illinois Urbana-Champaign

 About My Project

-I am assisting Dr. Paquette with his research on persistence in education.
-We are collecting data from a
+I assisted Dr. Luc Paquette with his research on persistence in education.
+We analyzed data collected from a

-Minecraft server where student participants are introduced to computing concepts.
-The collected data focuses on
+Minecraft-based virtual learning environment where student participants were introduced to computing concepts.

-each student's level of engagement as they create programs to guide the
+The collected data focused on each student's level of engagement as they created programs to guide the

 Barrel Bot through a series

 of obstacle courses.
-This analysis will help identify points of challenge and better understand how students
+The goal of this analysis was to identify points of challenge to better understand how students

 persist or fail to persist when facing educational hurdles.